mortonne/psifr/README.md

 ### Quail
 [Quail](https://github.com/ContextLab/quail) runs automatic scoring of free recall data, supports calculation and plotting of some common free recall measures, and has tools for measuring the "memory fingerprint" of individuals.

+## Publications using Psifr

+See Google Scholar for a list of [publications using Psifr](https://scholar.google.com/scholar?oi=bibs&hl=en&cites=15633316861794439696).

 ## Contributing to Psifr